 - Pilsner – You simply can’t pass up the opportunity to enjoy a fresh, cold Pilsner beer while in Prague.

 - Trdelník (Chimney Cake) – Chimney Cakes are a delicious little snack you can actually get in Prague, Budapest and parts of Germany (during Christmas Market or Beer Festival season).
 This doughy deliciousness is usually coated in sugar or cinnamon, but in Prague it rivals all others!
-The fillings can be anything from chocolate to ice cream,
+The fillings can be anything from chocolate to ice cream or both, with sprinkles!

 The following meal is from a little restaurant called Diocletian’s Wine House in a small alley in Split as soon as you walk in through the Silver Gate.
 Croatia has some of the best seafood in all of Europe, so any dish will do.
 For those who don’t love fish, like myself, I tried a more traditional meal.

 - Blue Plate fish platter with a tuna fillet, clams, mussels, squid and more